Peeples poster

 The inciting incident occurs at 11 minutes when Grace departs for the Peeples family reunion without Wade, leaving him hurt and confused.
 Wade decides he will crash the event and propose to Grace..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Wade arrives at the Peeples' lavish estate in Sag Harbor and enters their world.
+This illustrates the protagonist's commitment to Wade arrives at the Peeples' lavish estate in Sag Harbor and enters their world.
 He meets the intimidating Judge Virgil Peeples and discovers Grace's double life.
 He commits to staying despite the hostile reception., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Wade has a breakthrough moment bonding with the family members individually.
 He helps Simon gain confidence and connects with Grace intimately.
 False victory: he seems to be winning them over, but the lies between him and Grace remain unaddressed.
 Stakes raise as Virgil's opposition intensifies., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
 Here, The engagement ring is discovered prematurely, triggering explosive confrontation.
 All family secrets are revealed publicly, including Virgil's own hypocrisy about his past.
 Wade and Grace have devastating fight about honesty.
-Wade is rejected and humiliated, and the relationship appears dead., shows the protagonist at their lowest point.
+Wade is rejected and humiliated, and the relationship appears dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Wade realizes his worth isn't determined by Virgil's approval or Grace's family's acceptance.
 Nana or other family members provide wisdom.
 Grace decides to stand up to her father and chooses authenticity over pleasing Virgil., demonstrating the transformation achieved throughout the journey.